 A native of Illinois, Karen is pursuing a lifelong passion of art following thirty one years as a National Board certified teacher in the suburbs of Chicago.
 Karen discovered the beauty and uniqueness of Key West over twenty years ago.
-She divides her time with her husband, Scott and their Airedale terrier, Toby, frequently spotted in her paintings.
+She divides her time with her husband, Scott and their Airedale terrier, Tucker, frequently spotted in her paintings.

 In 2010 Karen's work was selected to decorate the remodeled Hyatt Resort in Old Town Key West and is prominately displayed in each room.

 Southwestern WC Society

 Miami WC Society

 Plein Air Painters of Chicago

 Florida Keys Watercolor Society